ZhengTracyKe/IFPCA/IFVAE-Code/ReadMe.md

 # IF-VAE ReadMe:

-This archive contains a Python implementation of IF-VAE, VAE and variant IF-VAE(X), VAE(X), along with an application on 10 Microarray data sets and 8 single-cell data sets as described in the paper ‘D. Chen, J, Jin, and Z.T.
-Ke (2023) Subject clustering by IF-PCA and several recent methods’.
+This archive contains a Python implementation of IF-VAE, VAE and variant IF-VAE(X), VAE(X), along with an application on 10 Microarray data sets and 8 single-cell data sets as described in the paper *D. Chen, J, Jin, and Z.T.
+Ke (2023) Subject clustering by IF-PCA and several recent methods*.

 Current version